Classic Christmas (Joe McElderry album)

 Classic Christmas is the third studio album and first Christmas album by the British singer Joe McElderry.
 It was released on 25 November 2011.
 It is his second album released under Decca Records.

 Background

-Before the album's official announcement, it was available to pre-order from Play.com, Amazon.co.uk and HMV.com.
+Before the album's official announcement, it was available to pre-order from Play.com, Amazon.co.uk and HMV's website.
 On 6 October, McElderry announced that he was working on the album on Twitter and later on his official website.
 The album features a collaboration with one of his Popstar to Operastar mentors, Rolando Villazón.
 A limited Christmas gift edition was announced, it includes the album along with his previous album, Classic, the set also includes a signed photograph, a keyring, and a tag from McElderry on the hand wrapped box.

 Promotion

 An advert was filmed, directed by Steve Lucker, it features McElderry outside in the snow, collecting logs and taking them to a large house preparing for a Christmas party, singing a selection of songs of the album.
 2 short music videos were made from the footage that was filmed, "Last Christmas" and "O Come All Ye Faithful".

 On 8 December, he performed at Durham Cathedral to an audience of 1,500, singing, "In the Bleak Midwinter" and David Essex's "A Winter's Tale", with a new verse written by Tim Rice.
 He will introduce The Nutcracker at The O2 arena from 27 December 2011 to 30 December 2011.